pondrejk/dizzer/chap-definitions.md

 GIS is specific with its focus on data spatial properties

+Cartography and Geographic information science are the fields closest to this thesis's specialisation, and having specific and elaborate notions of data in general.
+Let us breifly review those notions before moving on to how the discplines contended with the adjective "big".

 -- Here only previous works, and data definitions, next chapter -- my freestyle

 Geospatial big data as a subset of big data.